 Keep important items in your carry on bag

-Ensure that you pack well when it comes to organizing your carry on bag or backpack.
+Ensure that you pack well when it comes to organizing your carry-on bag or backpack.
 Should your main luggage get lost or end up delayed, you’ll want to make sure that you have enough provisions to see you through until your hold luggage turns up or you’re able to replace the items.

 Think about packing another change of clothes and especially underwear, to help keep you feeling more fresh in the meantime.

 You’re more likely to carry your important items with you.
 It’s worth considering whether more valuable items are better off in your bag rather than potentially being lost or stolen in your main suitcase.
-Where possible, keep your gadgets and things that you definitely would feel lost without, close with you on your travels.
+Where possible, keep your gadgets and things that you definitely would feel lost without, close to you on your travels.
 You can read the review I wrote a while ago about my favorite backpack or check this convenient carry-on suitcase if this kind of luggage better fills your style.

 Take out travel insurance (one of the best tips when getting ready for a trip!)